wil93/cms/docs/RankingWebServer.rst

 The **RankingWebServer** (RWS for short) is the web server used to show a live scoreboard to the public.

-RWS is designed to be completely separated from the rest of CMS: it has its own configuration file, it doesn't use the PostgreSQL database to store its data and it doesn't communicate with other services using the internal RPC protocol (its code is also in a different package: ``cmsranking`` instead of ``cms``).
+RWS is designed to be completely separated from the rest of CMS: it has its own configuration file, it doesn't use the PostgreSQL database to store its data and it doesn't communicate with other services using the internal RPC protocol (its code is also in a different package: ``cms/ranking`` instead of ``cms``).
 This has been done to allow contest administrators to run RWS in a different location (on a different network) than the core of CMS, if they don't want to expose a public access to their core network on the internet (for security reasons) or if the on-site internet connection isn't good enough to serve a public website.

 To start RWS you have to execute ``cmsRankingWebServer``.

 Configuring it
 --------------

-The configuration file is named :file:`cms.ranking.conf` and RWS will search for it in :file:`/usr/local/etc` and in :file:`/etc` (in this order!).
-In case it's not found in any of these, RWS will use a hard-coded default configuration that can be found in :gh_blob:`cmsranking/Config.py`.
+The configuration file is named :file:`cms/ranking.conf` and RWS will search for it in :file:`/usr/local/etc` and in :file:`/etc` (in this order!).
+In case it's not found in any of these, RWS will use a hard-coded default configuration that can be found in :gh_blob:`cms/ranking/Config.py`.
 If RWS is not installed then the :gh_tree:`config` directory will also be checked for configuration files (note that for this to work your working directory needs to be root of the repository).
 In any case, as soon as you start it, RWS will tell you which configuration file it's using.

 The configuration file is a JSON object.
 The most important parameters are: